 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark IV and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the A7R III have been discontinued, but can regularly be found used on ebay.
 The A7R III was replaced by the Sony A7R IV, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the 1D Mark IV and A7R III can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Is the Canon 1D Mark IV better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.